If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Patches can be worn discreetly on most areas of the body, including the upper arm, shoulder or buttocks, but should not be applied to the breasts or to broken or irritated skin.

-You should avoid placing the patch anywhere that may be rubbed by tight clothing, and change the position of each patch to help reduce the chance of skin irritation.
+Avoid placing the patch anywhere that may be rubbed by tight clothing, and change the position of each patch to help reduce the chance of skin irritation.
 You should also avoid covering the patch with body cream or lotions, as these may cause it to become loose.

 You can start the patch at any time in your menstrual cycle.
 If you put the first one on in the first five days of your period, you will be protected against pregnancy straight away.